 The scapula, also known as the shoulder blade, is a flat triangular bone located at the back of the trunk and resides over the posterior surface of ribs two to seven.
 The scapula, along with the clavicle and the manubrium of the sternum, make up the pectoral (shoulder) girdle which connects the upper limb of the appendicular skeleton to the axial skeleton.
 The scapula is an important bone as each scapula provides a point of attachment for a number of muscles that make up the arm and shoulder.
 It also articulates with the humerus and clavicle, forming the glenohumeral (shoulder) joint and acromioclavicular joint respectively.

-However, because the medial aspect of the scapula is not attached to the axial skeleton but are rather held in place to the thorax and vertebral column by muscles, the scapula can move freely across the posterior thoracic wall (scapulothoracic joint).
+However, because the medial aspect of the scapula is not directly attached to the axial skeleton, but is rather held in place and connected to the thorax and vertebral column by muscles, the scapula can move freely across the posterior thoracic wall (scapulothoracic joint).
 This allows the arm to move with the scapula, providing a wide range of movement and mobility for the upper limb compared to the lower limb.

 Borders and Angles